-The School requires that all parties maintain confidentiality during the investigation including in relation to the handling and storing of documents and records.
-Records about allegations of reportable conduct against employees will be kept [in a secure area] and will be accessible by Principal or with the Principal's express authority.
+The Mater Dei requires that all parties maintain confidentiality during the investigation including in relation to the handling and storing of documents and records.
+Records about allegations of reportable conduct against employees will be kept in a secure electronic folder on the School server and will be accessible by Principal or with the Principal's express authority.